jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The Programmers' Credo: We do these things not because they are easy, but because we thought they were going to be easy._ — Anonymous

+_On two occasions I have been asked, 'Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?'
+I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question._ ― Charles Babbage

 _Make it work, then make it beautiful, then if you really, really have to, make it fast.
 90 percent of the time, if you make it beautiful, it will already be fast.
 So really, just make it beautiful!_ — Joe Armstrong

 _I’m not a great programmer.
 I’m just a good programmer with great habits._ — Kent Beck